asterycs/DiffMatic.jl/docs/src/index.md

 ```
 The variable `expr` now contains an internal representation of the expression `x' * A * x`.

-Compute the gradient and the Hessian with respect to the vector `x`.
+Compute the gradient and the Hessian with respect to the column vector `x`.
 ```jldoctest intro; output = false
 g = gradient(expr, x)
 H = hessian(expr, x)